Softmodem: Types

 Softmodems can be separated into two classes: controllerless modems and pure software modems.

 Controllerless modems utilize a DSP on the modem itself to perform modulation, demodulation and other tasks.
 Some, known as "host-based" modems, may still use some amount of the host's CPU power for some tasks.

 Pure software modems perform all modem tasks on the host PC's CPU, while the hardware provides only analog-digital conversion and connection to the telephone network.

 Advantages and disadvantages

 The original stated purpose of the DSP-based softmodem was to provide for upgradeability, a concern in an era when modem standards were changing rapidly.
 Both DSP and pure software modems offer this feature.

+Softmodems provide cost and efficiency advantages over traditional hardware modems.
+Their minimal hardware design reduces manufacturing costs and power consumption.

 A downside of either type of softmodem is that drivers must be provided, and the terms "softmodem" and "winmodem" have gained negative connotations, particularly within the open-source community, due to drivers for Linux often being omitted or provided only as unmaintainable binaries.

 While DSP-based softmodems usually only require host attention during startup, pure software modems consume some CPU cycles on the host, which can conceivably slow down application software on older computers.
 This was a major issue in the 1990s, when CPUs were not nearly as powerful as today's typical hardware.